MrPickles/dotfiles/README.md

 from various sources.
 (We'll be using a lot of different symbols!)

-Follow the [Powerlevel10k font instructions] to install the proper fonts.
+Follow the [Powerlevel10k font instructions][p10k-fonts] to install the proper fonts.

 ```shell
 p10k configure